 - Embossing

 Roll-formed angle iron, in contrast, has a large radius on the outside and a sharp radius on the inside.
-Roll-formed angles will be more precise with exact lengths of legs as needed to fit your assembly and can be pre-punched with features as they are being produced.
+Roll-formed steel angles will be more precise with exact lengths of legs as needed to fit your assembly and can be pre-punched with features as they are being produced.
 Required lengths can be easily cut to length in the quantities required with no scrap.
-However, if you are designing for load, you will have to calculate load-bearing qualities yourself.
+However, if you are designing for load, you need to calculate load-bearing qualities yourself.

 - Cold or hot rolled steel (galvanized or plain)